catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 To make the data from FERC 1 and EIA more usable and interchangeable, we have developed universal ``plant_id_pudl`` and ``utility_id_pudl`` values that are the same across datasets.
-The IDs are assigned via a manual mapping process that is codified in a spreadsheet called ``pudl_id_mapping.xlsx`` located in the ``pudl/package_data/glue`` directory.
-This spreadsheet contains all unique plant and utility names reported to FERC and EIA from the oldest to the newest year of data we’ve collected for each data source.
+The IDs are assigned via a manual mapping process that is codified in a spreadsheet located at ``pudl/package_data/glue/pudl_id_mapping.xlsx``.
+This spreadsheet contains all unique plant and utility names reported to FERC and EIA from the oldest to the newest year of data we've collected for each data source.

-In addition to mapping universal IDs onto plant and utility records, this spreadsheets assigns universal plant and utility names to each record.
+In addition to mapping universal IDs onto plant and utility records, this spreadsheet assigns universal plant and utility names to each record.

 The spreadsheet has two tabs, one for mapping utilities and one for mapping plants.
 We